martinctc/blog/_posts/2025-04-11-describe-gpx-files-with-ellmer.md

 * Generate route maps and elevation profile graphs
 * Calculate total distance and elevation statistics
 * Identify locations at the start and end points of the route, as well as the 25%, 50%, and 75% marks
-* Interface with LLMs with {ellmer} to generate a title and description of the GPX file.
+* Interface with LLMs with [{ellmer}](https://ellmer.tidyverse.org/) to generate a title and description of the GPX file.
+The `{ellmer}` package provides a unified and consistent interface to interact with multiple large language model (LLM) providers, such as OpenAI, Azure OpenAI, Claude, and Gemini.

 What this essentially means is that there is now an R workflow to get from a GPX file (or hundreds of them) to an LLM-generated title and description for the route.
-Since {ellmer} allows you to interface with LLMs like OpenAI, Azure OpenAI, Claude, Gemini, and more, you can also play with the model options as well as the prompt to optimise the results.
+Since {ellmer} allows you to interface with different LLMs, you can also play with the model options as well as the prompt to optimise the results.

 This post will provide an introduction to {gpxtoolbox} and how to use it.